Queen of the Night (song)

 "Queen of the Night" is a song co-written by American singer and actress Whitney Houston along with L.A.
 Reid, Babyface and Daryl Simmons.
-Produced by Reid and Babyface along with Simmons and Houston and performed by Houston, it was released on October 13, 1993, by Arista Records as the fifth and final single from the soundtrack album The Bodyguard (1992), and is played during the closing credits of the film of the same name.
+Produced by Reid and Babyface along with Simmons and Houston and performed by Houston, it was released in October 1993 by Arista Records as the fifth and final single from the soundtrack album The Bodyguard (1992), and is played during the closing credits of the film of the same name.

 The song was an uptempo hard rock number in which Houston expresses how she "rules the club scene" as the self-proclaimed "queen of the night".
 It was the fifth and last single released from the soundtrack.
 In the US, it was released as a radio-only single and the song became a top 40 hit on several Billboard airplay charts in early 1994.
 A house remix version by British remixer C.J.
 Mackintosh helped Houston earn her fifth number one single on the Billboard Hot Dance Club Songs chart.

 It entered the top 40 in several global countries such as Canada, Switzerland, Ireland and the Netherlands while finding its biggest success on the charts in Portugal, Iceland, Belgium and the UK, where it landed inside the top 20.